Lynne Walker (politician)

 Walker was an outspoken critic of the former Country Liberals' government's management of the closure at the Rio Tinto aluminum refinery.

 On 23 April 2015, Walker was installed as deputy leader under Michael Gunner, and hence Deputy Leader of the Opposition, following the Northern Territory leadership challenge.

 Walker was widely tipped to become Deputy Chief Minister following the 2016 Territory election.
-Not only was Labor been far ahead of the governing CLP in polling, but Walker sat on a seemingly insurmountable majority of 13.7 percent.
-However, in a major upset, while Labor won the third-biggest majority in Territory history, Walker was defeated by independent candidate and indigenous activist Yingiya Mark Guyula by eight votes.
+Not only had Labor been far ahead of the governing CLP in polling, but Walker sat on a seemingly insurmountable majority of 13.7 percent.
+However, in a major upset, while Labor won the third-biggest majority in Territory history, Walker was defeated by independent candidate and Indigenous activist Yingiya Mark Guyula by eight votes.
 She suffered a swing of just under eight percent on the first count, and ultimately lost after CLP preferences flowed overwhelmingly to Guyula.
 The result, which was not known for days, saw Walker become the only Labor incumbent to be defeated at the election.

 Walker sought to return to the legislature for Labor at the 2020 election, standing in Mulka, a reconfigured version of her old seat.
-She lost election to incumbent independent Yingiya Mark Guyula.
+She was defeated by Guyula on a swing of 13 percent.